|Rating:||8.5 / 10|

 With this downsizing and weight reduction the 2.5 litre version has less reinforcement so it is likely to be less durable although we haven’t experienced this to date.
 In addition the 2.5 litre version has been upgraded from the 3 litre version with a much more robust pack attachment point.
 A minor improvement but one that was needed on this bladder.

 As far as downsides go, the magnetic drinking tube clip I love so much attracts grit when hiking in environments with soils high in iron content.
 A minor inconvenience but you will need to wipe down the magnetic clip every so often to remove the grit.
 To limit, this don’t drop the drinking tube into the dirt!

 The next downside is that ideally you only want to use drinking bladders when you have a dedicated bladder pocket on your pack (either internal or external).
 Otherwise you run the risk of accidentally puncturing the bladder if you are rough with your gear (rare occurrence) or you may need to unpack your pack to refill the bladder.
 The final downsize is that when using water bladders, you will need to replace the soft rubber bite valve every so often.
 This is an issue with any water bladder.
 On my Bibbulmun track hike the bite valve lasted the five weeks, but only just.
-If using a bladder for day hikes you may only need to replace it once or twice a year.
+If using a bladder for day hikes you may only need to replace it every year or so.
 To be on the safe side, carry a spare on long hikes, just in case.

 Osprey 2-5 Litre LT Hydralics Bladder

 Drinking tube detachment point makes it easy to remove the bladder from the pack

 Bladder closure mechanism.
 This grey plastic slide locks the bladder closed as well as providing an attachment point for Osprey packs so they hold in place inside the pack

 You can purchase the Osprey Hydraulics LT 2.5L Reservoir Wildfire Sports